How to Get a Car Loan Pre-Qualification

 Thanks to the advent of the internet and to a few helpful websites like Credit.com, it is now possible for you to determine your current credit score for free and without hurting your credit standing.
 Don’t rely on banks to do the inquiry for you.

 There are good reasons why it is advisable for you to get your credit score now.
-First, you can instantly determine if there are possible discrepancies on how the credit rating system is scoring you.
+First, you can instantly determine if there are possible discrepancies or errors on how the credit rating system is scoring you.
 If you have doubts about your score, you can immediately contact a credit reporting agency to file a possible correction.

 “It is now possible for you to determine your current credit score for free and without possibly hurting your credit standing.”

-Second, you will determine your chances of getting a car loan by having an idea if you are currently categorized as a good or bad credit borrower.
+Secondly, you will determine your chances of getting a car loan by having an idea if you are currently categorized as a good or bad credit borrower.
 This way, you can easily and effectively manage your expectations when choosing a car to buy and applying for an applicable car loan.

 Most American car buyers now opt to use what is becoming a popular service—pre-qualification for a car loan.
 It will give you an idea as to how much a car loan could cost you depending on your current financial data.
-But because there will be no hard inquiry to be performed, you can rest assured that the pre-qualification will not dwindle your credit score, unlike when you go for a pre-approval.
+But because there will be no hard inquiry to be performed, you can rest assured that the pre-qualification will not affect your credit score, unlike when you go for a pre-approval.

 “Say hello to a hassle-free way of finding car loans that are perfect for you.”